 Before committing to host a mentorship program, it is important for an organization to understand their role and the factors that will structure the program for success.
 If you are thinking about creating a mentorship program, the Building an Effective Mentorship Program resource will help you get started.

 To make the most of a mentorship opportunity, mentees and mentors should do a self-assessment to ensure they have the capacity and motivation to participate fully.
 The following resources will help you decide whether you are ready to commit to a mentorship program:

 What should I expect during the mentorship program?

 There are six key stages to a mentorship program that occur before, during, and at the end of a mentorship program.
 Learn more about your responsibilities during each stage:

 - Roles and Responsibilities - Sport Administrators

-For more information on this program, please contact Andrea Johnson, Project Coordinator, Diversity & Inclusion.
+For more information on the Coaching Association of Canada's Female Coach Mentorship model, please contact Andrea Johnson, Project Coordinator, Diversity & Inclusion.

 The Female Coach Mentorship Model pilot project was funded by Status of Women Canada and the Government of Canada.